 As for the brides, sundresses come in all types of varieties so find one that fits your personality.
-Casual attire is often the most comfortable as it’s typically cooler materials.
+Casual attire is often the most comfortable as it’s typically made of cooler materials.
+This is a popular choice for renewal and commitment ceremonies.
 Sometimes, physically being comfortable helps the couple relax a bit more, which is always a good thing.

-Ladies, regardless of what kind of outfit you have, for footwear you’ll want to plan on flats.
-Most formal dressed are floor-length anyway, so a cute pair of rhinestone sandals or flip flops will work well.
-Heels, even wedges, can be very difficult to navigate in the sand.
+Regardless of what kind of outfit you have, for footwear, you’ll want to plan on flats.
+Ladies, most formal dresses are floor-length anyway, so a cute pair of rhinestone sandals or flip flops will work well.
+Heels, even wedges, can be very difficult and dangerous to navigate in the sand.
 To avoid taking a spill as you walk down the aisle, plan on practical rather than pretty.
-If you have a pair of heels you have to have photos of, bring them with you and plan to change for a few shots.
+If you already have a pair of heels you have to have photos of, bring them with you and plan to change for a few shots.

 Gentleman, if you are considering shoes, keep in mind you will likely be walking in sand which will get into your shoes.
 A pair that has the look you want, but isn’t too costly is what we recommend.
 Leather sandals are a very common option with a more casual look.

 Barefoot ceremonies are also popular choices.
 Walking through the sand is often easier without footwear so you can always plan on flip flops and remove your footwear at most of our recommended Hawaii beach ceremony locations.
 You may want to consider “barefoot sandals” as a fun alternative to flip flops or being completely barefoot as it can add a little flair to your look.

 For invitations, most couples list “dressy casual” or simply highlight it will be an “outdoor beach wedding so please dress accordingly”.
 If you are planning on a more formal look, you can also list “dressy beach wedding attire”.
 You may want to consider adding a note about footwear as that is often overlooked by guests.